-4.1 Where an officer:

-- a. feels a member has not treated him with respect and courtesy, or - b. is concerned about any action or statement by a member relating to himself, or to a colleague, he should raise the matter with the member concerned, or with his/her own Line Manager, Executive Head, or the Chief Executive, as appropriate.
+- 4.1 Where an officer: - a. feels a member has not treated them with respect and courtesy, or - b. is concerned about any action or statement by a member relating to themself, or to a colleague, they should raise the matter with the member concerned, or with their own Line Manager, Strategic Director, or the Chief Executive, as appropriate.
 Line Managers should normally refer matters reported to them to their Service Manager.
-Where the matter is raised with an Executive Head or Chief Executive, he will take appropriate action which may include approaching the individual member and/or Group Leader.
-If the Executive Head or Chief Executive considers that the member has been in breach of the Code, he will discuss the matter with the Monitoring Officer who will consider reference to the Standards Committee.
+Where the matter is raised with a Strategic Director or Chief Executive, they will take appropriate action which may include approaching the individual member and/or Group Leader.
+If the Strategic Director or Chief Executive considers that the member has been in breach of the Code, they will discuss the matter with the Monitoring Officer who will consider reference to the Council's complaint's procedures.